couchbaselabs/cbas-perf-support/tpcds-couchbase-loader/README.md

-#Introduction
+# Introduction
 This tool generates TPC-DS data and loads it into the Couchbase bucket.
 The tool can be configured through a `properties` file or `command line arguments`.
 If both are provided, the `properties` file values are read first, and are overwritten with the `command line arguments` to ease the configuration when running multiple instances.
-Based on the provided parameters, it is possible to generate all the data on a single instances running multiple threads, or generate the data on multiple partitions.
+Based on the provided parameters, it is possible to generate all the data on a single instance running multiple threads, or generate the data on multiple partitions.
 This configuration is done using the `partitions` and `partition` properties, which is explained further below.

-#Parameters
+# Parameters
 The tool reads the parameters from `properties` file and `command line arguments`, if both are provided, the `command line arguments` overwrite the `properties` parameters.
 The parameter names are case-insensitive.
 Below is the list of the configurable parameters: